mirkokiefer/syncing-thesis/outline.md

 #Syncing Strategies for Mobile Devices
 ##Scenarios
-###Object List Synchronization
+###Relational Data Synchronization
-The Wunderlist app servers as an example for a common data schema that requires syncing of typed objects.
+The Wunderlist app serves as an example for a common data schema that requires syncing of a relational schema.

 Wunderlist's schema could be defined as the following: